prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 # Aggregate Dependencies

-In the previous chapters we've learned that an aggregate protects invariants and records an event for each state transition.
+In the previous chapters we learned that an aggregate protects invariants and records an event for each state transition.
 It then applies recorded events to its internal state and uses the state to validate if the next state transition can take place.

-But not in all cases an aggregate can rely on its internal state only.
+But an aggregate cannot always rely solely on its internal state.
 Sometimes the aggregate needs to get information from somewhere else to make a decision.
-In this case the aggregate has a dependency to an external service and in this chapter we will learn how to give access to such a service and of course how to test it.
+In this case the aggregate has a dependency to an external service and in this chapter we will learn how to give access to such a service and, of course, how to test it.

 ## Method Injection

-You may have noticed that we've left a `@TODO Check stock` in the `Basket::addProduct()` method.
+You may have noticed that we left a `@TODO Check stock` in the `Basket::addProduct()` method.
 Products are handled in an external ERP system and we can request current stock of a product from that system.
-When implementing Domain-Driven Design it is a common approach to integrate an external system by defining an interface for it in the domain model but move the implementation to the `infrastucture` layer.
-A good example of such an integration is shown in the PHP DDD Cargo Sample¹ where the Cargo domain makes use of an external GraphTraversalService.
+When implementing Domain-Driven Design, it is a common approach to integrate an external system by defining an interface for it in the domain model but move the implementation to the `infrastucture` layer.
+A good example of such an integration is shown in the PHP DDD Cargo Sample¹, where the Cargo domain makes use of an external GraphTraversalService.
 This is called Hexagonal Architecture or Ports & Adapters².

-We want to use the same approach for the ERP system but limit the implementation to the interface only as we don't have access to the ERP system right now.
-We only know the interface specification.
-But that's enough because we can easily mock the ERP and use the interface to decouple our domain model from it.
+We want to use the same approach for the ERP system but limit the implementation to the interface only, as we don't have access to the ERP system right now and only know the interface specification.
+That's enough, though, because we can easily mock the ERP and use the interface to decouple our domain model from it.

 *File: ./Basket/src/Model/ERP/ERP.php*